regel/cardano-p2p/doc/cardano-p2p_fetch.md

-      --ipv int               The IP protocol version of expected Cardano nodes addresses (default 4) --max int               The maximum number of expected Cardano node addresses (default 10) --network int           Unique network magic of the Cardano blockchain, eg. 1097911063 for testnet (default 1097911063) --publish-addr string   The address of a Redis node to publish topology.json output --topic string          The Redis topic where topology.json output will be published (default "p2p")
+      --ipv int               The IP protocol version of expected Cardano nodes addresses (default 4) --max int               The maximum number of expected Cardano node addresses (default 10) --network int           Unique network magic of the Cardano blockchain, eg. 1097911063 for testnet (default 1097911063) --output string         Write topology.json output to a file --publish-addr string   The address of a Redis node to publish topology.json output --topic string          The Redis topic where topology.json output will be published (default "p2p")
 ```